 About the Artist

-I'm Cassandra Tondro, and my deepest passion is exploring ways to bring you beautiful art using the most eco-friendly materials available.
-I strive to craft a visual message of beauty, spirit and love, and I'm committed to the highest standards so that every finished piece is a visual delight.
+I'm Cassandra Tondro, and my deepest passion is creating exciting art using eco-friendly materials.
+I strive to craft a visual message of beauty, spirit and love, and I'm committed to the highest standards so that every finished piece is a sensory delight.

 Why Sustainable Art?